Project F

 The use of ra for the return address is part of the standard RISC-V ABI (application binary interface).
 The ABI ensures programs written by different programmers and with different tools can interoperate.
 For example, the ABI allows a program written in C to call a function written in assembler.

 How do we get back once we’ve finished executing our function?
-We have the return address in ra, so the jalr (jump and link register) instruction can take us back.
+We have the return address in ra, so jalr (jump and link register) can take us back.

 Let’s take a look at a trivial example, calling a function that adds two integers: